S1Lazza/GauntletAutomationDemo/README.md

 Each time a test is executed, the performance data will be stored in the folder specified in the **uploaddir** command, open the **.xml** file to visualize them.

-### Generate performance graphs for specific target FPS with custom data
+### Generate graphs for specific target FPS with custom data

 The **Performance Report Tool** possess significant capabilities, but it also comes with limitations:
 - By default the tool generates graphs only against 30 and 60 fps targets.
 This can be limiting, especially when dealing with VR development.